ActivityWatch/docs/src/examples/querying-data.rst

         RETURN = events;

 Example including aw-client:
-    This is an example of how you can do analysis and aggregation with the query method in python with aw-client
+    This is an example of how you can do analysis and aggregation with the query method in Python with aw-client.
+    You probably need to install the client library by following the instructions in its `repository <https://github.com/ActivityWatch/aw-client>`_.

+	.. note:: This example runs the client in *testing* mode, which means that it will try to connect to an aw-server in testing mode on the port 5666 instead of the normal 5600.

     .. literalinclude:: query_client.py